-What Training Does a Certified Fraud Examiner Need?
+What Education Does a Certified Fraud Examiner Need?

-Learn about certified fraud examiner training, and enter one of the top fraud-busting careers.
+Learn about certified fraud examiner schools and programs, and enter one of the top fraud-busting careers.

 American businesses lose about seven percent of their annual revenues to fraud, according to a study by the Association of Certified Fraud Examiners.
 If you're a business professional or a criminal justice worker, consider pursuing certified fraud examiner training to learn just how and why fraud occurs—and how to prevent it.
 Certified fraud examiners help identify cases of corporate or government fraud, investigate the details of specific fraud claims, and help bring wrongdoers to justice.